henryglends/Bootstrap/README.md

 ### How do I update the Bootstrap?
 For updating between major beta versions, you may have to uninstall your bootstrap before updating.
 This isn't always a requirement for minor version revisions, but ensure you decrypt Bootstrap with [TrollDecryptor](https://github.com/wh1te4ever/TrollDecryptor) if you want to backup your build without cloning a commit.

-You can export sources and tweaks in Sileo, preferences will be saved through uninstallation. ([@exact](https://github.com/exact))
+You can export sources and tweaks in Sileo, most preferences will be saved through uninstallation. ([@exact](https://github.com/exact))

 Disable everything in App List, reboot, uninstall the bootstrap in the app, install your new `.tipa`, and bootstrap.